igor-marinescu/RPico_CDC_UART/README.md

 ### Prerequisites: picotool

-The following steps describe the installation process of Picotool – a tool for interacting with Raspberry Pi Pico devices when they are in BOOTSEL mode (for example: firmware update).
+The following steps describe the installation process of Picotool – a tool for interacting with RPico devices when they are in BOOTSEL mode (for example: firmware update).

 __Getting picotool:__